gicentre/elm-vegalite/docs/changeNotes.md

 - Support for the new offset channel (VL 5.2) with `position XOffset` and `position YOffset` along with channel identifiers `chXOffset` and `chYOffset`, useful for grouped bar charts and jitter-plots.

-- Add `widthStepOffset` and `heightStepOffset` for specifying discrete step sizes (e.g. bars) for groups with a common offset.
+- `widthStepOffset` and `heightStepOffset` for specifying discrete step sizes (e.g. bars) for groups with a common offset.
 Only has an effect when specification uses a position offset channel (VL 5.2).

-- Add `pRepeatDatum` for use with position offsets and repeated encoding of multiple data fields (VL 5.2).
+- `pRepeatDatum` for use with position offsets and repeated encoding of multiple data fields (VL 5.2).

+- `leLabelExpr` for customising legend labels.

 ### V4.1 Other Changes

-- Added examples to gallery and tests.
+- Added further examples to gallery and tests.

 ---